atdd-bdd/GherkinExecutorForJava/examples.md

         }
 ```

 This file is recreated every time Translate is run.
-Yourun Translate every time you change the feature file.
+You run Translate every time you change the feature file.

 ### Glue File